erincandescent/activitypump/userstories/inbox.md

 > 5. Jake sees in his social stream a sound file from Carol.
 Carol is Jake's wife.
 The sound file is a reminder to stop for groceries after work.
 Carol posted the sound file only for Jake.
 > 6. Jake sees in his social stream that his friend Tammy has added a new friend, Denise.
 Jake remembers Denise from high school.
 Jake requests to add Denise as a friend, too.

+**NOTE:** Incomplete.
+Much of this can be gleaned from the "Reading a user's recent posts" and "Following a person" user stories though, with the notable exception of groups and private addressing.
+I believe this should be fairly straightforward though, since this is just changing who the addressing points to (including pointing to groups which are collections of recipients).

 ## 1. Checking your inbox

 ## 2. Reading posts shared between friends